Consider these the notes of a wine beginner on how I learnt to love it at Fratelli Vineyards, and how you can too!

 The whole idea behind wine is to enjoy it as an experience, not just to chug alcohol or get buzzed.
 Wine drinking is a slow, detailed, artsy, and ritualistic experience—one that connoisseurs take very seriously.
 And to be extremely candid, earlier I assumed this whole five-step routine was slightly extra.
 I’d like to reiterate, once again, that now I’m a changed woman.
 In my altered view, if one does follow all the steps of wine-drinking to the T, it does elevate the beverage itself by a great, great measure.
 So, here are the five steps you must perform when attempting your hand at wine:

 Wine, of course, comes in three distinct varieties: red, white, and rosé.
 At first, I, too, used to think that the only thing that’s really different about each of these in the trio is the colour.
 However, that’s not quite accurate.
-Each of these three has a distinct set of characteristics that gives them their unique taste, outlook, feel, and identity.
+Each of these three has a distinct set of characteristics that gives it its unique taste, outlook, feel, and identity.
 And the main difference starts right at the beginning—when these wines are just born.

 Red wine gets its colour from grape skins staying in contact with the juice during fermentation.
 These skins also contribute tannins, which is why reds often feel bolder and drier, with that slightly grippy sensation on your tongue.
 White wine is typically made without prolonged skin contact, which is why it’s lighter in colour and usually crisper, brighter, and more refreshing in taste, style and feel.